Send your village reports to newsdesk@bridlingtonfreepress.co.uk

 Come and learn new skills or improve ones you already have.
 A warm welcome awaits you.
 Men are also welcome.

-Members’ meetings are held on the third Tuesday of the month, 7pm to 9pm, in the WI Hall, all welcome.
+Members’ meetings are held on the third Tuesday of the month, 7-9pm, in the WI Hall, all welcome.

 Flower festival